Veteran officer brings fresh ideas to midcoast police chief role

 In his new position, Hesseltine wants to find ways to work with the Wiscasset School Department and the Wiscasset Speedway and to play a role in holiday events.

 Hesseltine is excited to rebuild the department, working with Sgt.
-Craig Worster, Town Manager Marian Anderson, and the Wiscasset Board of Selectmen.
+Craig Worster, Town Manager Marian Anderson and the Wiscasset Board of Selectmen.

 Currently, the police department is down one full-time officer and one full-time school resource officer.